There are two aspects of starting a blog :

 Image Source: Flypchart

 Asking the right questions is always effective in proving a point or getting the readers where you want to.

 It can even place your readers in a tough spot or moment of truth from where you can lead them to the right information and what to do with it.

 You can use one or a set of questions that are highly relevant to the target readers.
 For this, you surely need to have a strong grip on “who is your reader?” in detail.

 As mentioned earlier, empathy is going to be a crucial element used in the opening or intro of an article.

-You need to relate with the problems of your user, otherwise it is hard to really connect the reader to what you have to offer.
+You need to relate to the problems of your user, otherwise, it is hard to really connect the reader to what you have to offer.

 Image source: Neil Patel

 Put it out there that you understand how they feel and have been in the same shoes.